We are OPEN!

 - We will advise all YWCA lifeguards and staff to stay 6 feet away from members to the extent possible, unless they are providing rescue and/or first aid care.

 - The new YWCA pool schedule will reflect staggered swimming times and program options to limit the number of individuals and family units in the pool area at the same time.
-Additionally, swim times (including lap swim and family swim) will be limited to 45 minutes per member to accommodate as many members as we can in a given day.
-All 45 minute swim times will start on the bottom of the hour (i.e. 5:30 a.m., 6:30 a.m., 7:30 a.m. etc.) Monday through Friday and will start at the top of the hour (i.e. 7:00 a.m., 8:00 a.m., 9:00 a.m. etc.) on Saturdays.
-During Family Swim time we will only allow eight family units in the shallow and deep ends for the 45 minute swim time.
+Additionally, lap swim will be limited to 45 minutes per member to accommodate as many members as we can in a given day.
+All 45 minute swim times will start on the bottom of the hour (i.e. 5:30 a.m., 6:30 a.m., 7:30 a.m. etc.) Monday through Friday and will start at the top of the hour (i.e. 7:00 a.m., 8:00 a.m., 9:00 a.m. etc.) on Saturdays and Sundays.
+During Family Swim time we will only allow eight family units in the shallow and deep ends for the 1 hour and 45 minute swim time.
 The 15 minutes between start times will allow staff to disinfect and give time for groups to move in and out of the facility.

 - To limit contact and exposure, we have removed the following from the facility: water cooler, trash can tops, recycling boxes, lost and found, community towels, pool toys, goggle bag, and play noodles.
 Kickboards, buoys, water belts, and fitness noodles will be available in a limited capacity.